 goroutines) used by Dgraph from the default value of eight.
 For example, you can reduce the

 goroutinesthat Dgraph uses to four by calling the

 If Dgraph logs “too many open files” errors, you should increase the per-process open file descriptor limit to permit more open files.
 During normal operations, Dgraph must be able to open many files.
 Your operating system may have an open file descriptor limit with a low default value that isn’t adequate for a database like Dgraph.
 If so, you might need to increase this limit.

-On Linux and Mac, you can check the file descriptor limit with
+On Linux and Mac, you can get file descriptor limit settings with the